Industry: Financial Services

 Confidence Level: Medium

-Confidence reflects the depth and consistency of public documentation available over time.
-It does not indicate performance quality or moral standing.
+Confidence reflects the availability and continuity of public documentation across time.
+It does not indicate “goodness,” intent, or response adequacy.

-A score in this range indicates:
+A score in this range generally corresponds with:

 • High procedural capacity and regulatory sophistication

-• Regulatory enforcement and supervisory actions
+• Regulatory enforcement and supervisory action

-• Consumer protection and disclosure issues
+• Consumer protection and disclosure-related matters

-• Governance and internal controls scrutiny
+• Governance and internal-controls scrutiny

 It does not assess: